intelowlproject/gsoc/README.md

   - [Nilay Gupta](https://x.com/guptanilay1): [New analyzers for IntelOwl](https://intelowlproject.github.io/blogs/gsoc24_new_analyzers_for_intelowl)
   - [Aryan Bhokare](https://www.linkedin.com/in/aryan-b-3803751a7/): [New Documentation Site for IntelOwl and friends](https://intelowlproject.github.io/blogs/gsoc24_New_documentation_site_summary)
 - 2025:
   - YOU COULD BE HERE!
-Projects list will be available about February 2025
+IF the Honeynet Project is accepted by Google as GSOC Organization, projects list will be available about February 2025

 ## Be the next contributor!